streamnative/function-mesh-website/docs/why-function-mesh.md

 id: why-function-mesh
 ---

-## Pulsar Functions
+## Background

+Pulsar introduces [Pulsar Functions](http://pulsar.apache.org/docs/en/next/functions-overview/) and [Pulsar I/O](http://pulsar.apache.org/docs/en/next/io-overview/) since 2.0 release.

-Pulsar Functions is a computing infrastructure native to Pulsar.
-It enables the creation of complex processing logic on a per message basis and brings simplicity and serverless concepts to event streaming, thereby eliminating the need to deploy a separate system.
+Pulsar Functions is a turnkey serverless event streaming framework built natively for Apache Pulsar.
+Pulsar Functions enable users to create event processing logic on a per message basis and bring simplicity and serverless concepts to event streaming, thus eliminating the need to deploy a separate stream processing system.
+Popular concepts of Pulsar Functions include ETL jobs, real-time aggregation, microserices, reactive services, event routing, and more.

-## Pulsar connectors

-Pulsar IO, a framework that allows you to ingress or egress data from and to Pulsar using the existing Pulsar Functions framework.
-Pulsar IO connectors consists **source** and **sink**.
-A source is an application that ingests data from an external system into Pulsar, while a sink is an application that egresses data from Pulsar to an external system.
+Pulsar I/O is a framework that allows you to ingress or egress events from and to Pulsar using the existing Pulsar Functions framework.
+Pulsar IO consists **source** and **sink** connectors.
+A source is an event processor that ingests data from an external system into Pulsar, while a sink is an event processor that egresses data from Pulsar to an external system.

-The Pulsar IO framework runs on top of the existing Pulsar functions framework.
-Individual sources and sinks can run like any function alongside Pulsar brokers.

-However, both Pulsar Functions and Pulsar connectors have the following issues:

-- Pulsar Functions and Pulsar connectors do not fully utilize all the tools provided by the Kubernetes ecosystem.
+Both Pulsar Functions and Pulsar I/O provide serverless frameworks that make building event streaming application become simpler.

+Pulsar Functions supports writing streaming functions using popular languages including Java, Python and Go.
+It also support different deployment options, from co-running functions/connectors with brokers, running them in a dedicated function worker cluster, to scheduling them on Kubernetes.

+## Problems

-- Functions and connectors are tied to a specific Pulsar cluster and it is hard to use functions and connectors across multiple Pulsar clusters.
+Pulsar supports running functions and connectors on Kubernetes.
+The existing Kubernetes scheduler implementation stores the functions and connectors metadata within a Pulsar cluster using Pulsar topics and schedules the functions and connectors to run on Kubernetes.

-- Currently, it is hard to manage a bundle of functions or connectors.
-Users have to launch and track them manually one by one.
+There are a few drawbacks of this implementation:

+1. The function metadata is stored in Pulsar and the function running state is managed by Kubernetes.
+It results in inconsistency between metadata and state, which makes management become complicated and problematic.
+For example, the StatefulSet running Pulsar Functions can be deleted from Kubernetes, which is beyond the control of Pulsar scheduler.

+2. The existing implementation uses Pulsar topics for storing function metadata.
+It can cause brokers in a crash loop if the function metadata topics are temperaily not available.

+3. The existing implementation is tied to one Pulsar cluster.
+It makes functions interacting with multiple Pulsar clusters become complicated.

+4. This existing implementation makes it hard for users deploying Pulsar Functions in Kubernetes to implement certain features, such as auto-scaling.

+Additionally, with the increased adoption of Pulsar Functions and Pulsar I/O connectors for building serverless event streaming applications, people are looking for orchestrating multiple functions into a single streaming job to archive complex event streaming capabilities.
+Without Function Mesh, there is a lot of manual work to organize and manage multiple functions to process events.

-To solve these issues, we developed Function Mesh to run Pulsar Functions in the Kubernetes environment in a native and integral way.
+To solve the pain points and make Pulsar Functions Kubernetes-native, we developed Function Mesh -- a serverless framework purpose-built for running Pulsar Functions and connectors natively on Kubernetes and for simplifying building complext event streaming applications.